bsurmanski/wlc/README.md

     [int, float] myTuple = [1, 2.2]
     MyStrct st = myTuple

-this would allow compound struct declarations to use the same syntax as tuples.
+This would also have the benefit of allowing structs to share a common syntax as tuples in declarations.

     MyStruct s = [1, 2, 3]
     [int,int,int] i = [1, 2, 3]